TimeMagazineLabs/babynames/README.md

 ##Phonemes
 You can also pass a special type, `--type=phonemes`, to get back a JSON document of phoneme percents for each year for all names.
 By default, the script examines the first phoneme in each name.
 You can use `--N==TK` to aggregate around the TKth phonemes in the name.
 Use a negative value to start from the end.

+##Extras
+We've now got British baby names going back to 1996, accessed on Oct.
+5, 2016 from the U.K. [Office for National Statistics](http://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/livebirths/adhocs/006073babynames1996to2015).
+The total number of live births was downloaded [here](http://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/livebirths/datasets/birthsummarytables) from the same source.

 ##License

 This script is provided free and open-source by Time under the MIT license.
 If you use it, you are politely encouraged to acknowledge Time and link to this page.